 - Their breeding and mating information

-- Their food and pastures
+- Food and pastures

-- Their shots and other medical information
+- Shots, vaccinations, and other medical information

 When you have a small herd, keeping all this information in Excel or even simply remembering it is easy.
 However, when your business grows, it’s easier to have all that data in one place – other than your own head.
 This gives you, as a business owner, an opportunity to focus on more important issues and simplifies your employees’ onboarding process.